PatrickMaiyer/Portapack_Wiki/Creating-a-prod-stable-release.md

 Once that is done then you need to create the draft stable release.
 You can do this by running the stable release pipeline https://github.com/eried/portapack-mayhem/actions/workflows/create_stable_release.yml

+Once all is done, create a PR to merge the `next` branch into the `master` branch